Phase 2 of our Tree Maintenance Programme

 We have also appointed a specialist ecologist to survey for potential bats roosts.
 If any are found, further investigations will be carried out prior to advising on next steps.

 We understand that the removal of trees may be distressing for some, particularly those who visit the parks on a regular basis.
 We have worked with the Forestry Commission and Newcastle City Council, and all necessary permissions will be in place.
-We will be publishing an interactive map so park users can see which trees, and which parks, are affected by our tree maintenance programme.
+We've created an interactive map so park users can see which trees, and which parks, are affected by our tree maintenance programme.
 Signage will also be added to some of the individual trees in our parks too and you can see what they symbols used on the trees mean here:

 We want to assure you that this is the most appropriate course of action.
 In a woodland setting, we could leave diseased trees to come to a natural end and contribute to the ongoing ecology of the area.
 Unfortunately, this is not possible in areas such as our urban parks and where trees are presenting an immediate danger.
 In such situations we must prioritise the safety of you, our park users.
 Where appropriate, we will leave some logs and branches on the ground to decay naturally as this provides valuable habitat for insects, birds and fungi.